DeveloperZo/eligibility-poc/docs/QUICKSTART.md

 ---

-** Congratulations!** Your Eligibility Rule Management System is now running.
+** Congratulations!** Your benefit plan Management System is now running.
 You can create rules, evaluate eligibility, and integrate with external systems.